HakiFedha/sheria-index/README.md

 A structured, open-source dataset assessing the regulatory environment for Bitcoin and digital assets across Africa.
 Moving beyond standard corporate compliance trackers, the **Sheria Index** specifically evaluates how state-level legal frameworks impact the financial sovereignty, self-custody rights, and privacy of individuals and civil society organisations (CSOs).

+> 📌 **Project Status: Work in Progress (Beta)**
+> The Sheria Index is actively expanding.
+The initial data repository is undergoing continuous verification as regulatory landscapes shift across the continent.
+We are systematically updating country rows, and community contributions or verified regional corrections are highly encouraged.

 ---

 ## Index Overview